amazingrando/gumshoe/srd/6-YourCharacter.md

   - identify drugs and synthesize most chemical compounds if given an adequate laboratory

   - determine the usage of mysterious scientific equipment or control panels in an unfamiliar ship or laboratory

+### Sculpture (Technical)

+As a sculptor of some promise, you know the history and practice of the form.
+You can:

+  - identify the era and culture of archaeological sculptures and objects

+  - look at a work and name its maker, if he is a known figure, no matter how obscure

+  - tell a fake from the genuine item

+  - discourse on metallurgy

+  - distinguish various sorts of clay from one another

+  - calculate how much weight a floor can support

+To create a memorable work, make a spend/Push.

+### Society (Interpersonal)

+Accustomed to traveling in polite society, you understand the etiquette and mores of the ruling class and *haute bourgeoisie*.
+You gain cooperation and information from persons of good standing by winning their trust, as one who knows how to behave and exercise discretion.
+You know where these people live and how to gain entrance to their parlors to talk to them without arousing suspicion.
+Regular study of the society pages keeps you up to date on all of the latest betrothals, marriages, births, and business arrangements.
+On a spend/Push, you can gain non-informational favors from society types.

 ### Spying (Technical)